 Write a note in your child’s planner explaining this.
-If your child deteriorates throughout the day, your child may be referred to the Student Support Office.
+If your child deteriorates throughout the day, your child may be referred to our sick bay.
 They will contact you if they feel your child needs to be at home or in the event of an emergency.
 Please ensure we have the correct details to contact someone in case of an emergency.

 What are the school's rules on mobile phones?